List of Hindi film families: Kapoor family (of Prithviraj Kapoor)

-The oldest family in the industry, the Kapoor family, has been in the industry since 1926, starting with Dewan Bisheswar Kapoor and his son Prithviraj Kapoor.
-His descendants have carried on with the family tradition of acting.
-Raj Kapoor, Shammi Kapoor, Shashi Kapoor, Rishi Kapoor, Karisma Kapoor, Kareena Kapoor, and Ranbir Kapoor are the success stories from the Kapoor clan.
-Others who tried their hand with less success include Rajiv Kapoor (Raj's son), and Karan Kapoor and Kunal Kapoor (Shashi's sons).
+The oldest family in the industry, the Kapoor family has been active in films since 1926, starting with Dewan Bisheswar Kapoor and his son Prithviraj Kapoor.
+His descendants have carried on with the career of film acting.
+Raj Kapoor, Shammi Kapoor, Shashi Kapoor, Rishi Kapoor, Randhir Kapoor, Karisma Kapoor, Kareena Kapoor, and Ranbir Kapoor are among the prominent members from the Kapoor clan.
+Others who tried their hand with at the trade include Rajiv Kapoor (Raj's son), and Karan Kapoor and Kunal Kapoor (Shashi's sons).
 Shashi Kapoor's daughter, Sanjana Kapoor, with brother Kunal, has been successfully running Prithvi Theatre, founded in 1944 by Prithviraj Kapoor.

 Raj Kapoor married Krishna Malhotra, sister of actor Prem Nath from Malhotra family.
 Raj's grandson and Ritu Nanda's son, industrialist Nikhil Nanda, married Shweta Bachchan, daughter of Amitabh Bachchan from the Bachchan family.
 Raj's granddaughter Kareena Kapoor married Saif Ali Khan from the Pataudi family.
-Raj Kapoor's maternal cousin, actor Jugal Kishore Mehra, married actor/singer Anwari Begum, the lead actor of the first Punjabi film Heer Ranjha.
+Raj Kapoor's maternal cousin, singer Juggal Kishore Mehra, married actress Anwari Begum of the Agha family, the lead actor of the first Punjabi film Heer Ranjha.